PhoenixTales/phoenix-docs/story/characters.md

 What we will not address here is how the characters will develop in course of the story; this is the topic of the "Character Plots", starting with the Character Progression.

-### Bloodwyn / ?
-* Original Bloodwyn, mix with blood, mix of blood/blossom, Blut/Blüte -> Blüter?

-### Bruce
-* The name comes from *Robert the Bruce* (Scottish Gaelic: *Raibeart am Brusach*), based on this we could either germanise him as Brusach or simplify it to just Brus or Brusa.
-* In french: Brus.
-* He is an Organiser, which in CH1 hangs around at the marketplace of the Old Camp.

 ### Earl / Orel
 * Earl, nickname "the Ear".
 * A literal translation in meaning would be "Jarl" or "Graf", but *Earl* contains "ear" and it can be assumed to be on purpose, as it reminds of his role (of being the "ear" of the Barons in the sense of their most important spy); we therefore choose a name that contains the German "Ohr" in a similar way to "Earl" containing "ear".
 This let us think of "Orell" or "Orel" from Aurelius, "Orl" or "Oran".

-### Fletcher
-* To fletch means "befiedern"; Fletcher could thus be translated as "Fiederer".
-* On the other hand it reminds of the German "(Zähne) fletschen", which in English means "to bare ones teeth"; he could thus be translated as "Fletscher", which fully preserves the sound and may fit in meaning better than his English name.

-### Gaist
-* Sounds identical to the german "Geist" (ghost), based on which we could identify him with the alpha NPC "Phantom", but Gaist is an Organiser in the novel, while Phantom most likely was a Shadow.
-* When still holding on to this possible identity, he would have to be a double agent, but this does not fit the character description and style of Gaist; therefore we prefer to conceptualise them as different characters, which makes it difficult to translate both of them.
-* Gaist can be translated into English as "Ghost".

-### Phantom
-* Etymology: It is related to "fantasy", from latin phantasia (“imagination”), which in turn comes from ancient Greek φαντασία (phantasía, “apparition”), from φαντάζω (phantázō, “to render visible”), from φαντός (phantós, “visible”), from φαίνω (phaínō, “to make visible”); from the same root as φάος (pháos, “light”); ultimately from Proto-Indo-European *bʰh₂nyéti, from the root *bʰeh₂- (“to shine”).
-* Interpretation: It is funny how something that means "to make visible" has ultimately turned into an illusion in form of "phantom", it is apparently visible, but not to the eyes; this ambivalent kind of meaning is the very same as in the German "Schein".
-Something that "erscheint" is something that is obviously seen, just as the english "shine", but it is at the same time what in English is described as "to seem" - it may as well be an illusion, only *seems* to be.
-* But as a nickname, "Schein" doesn't seem like a good solution. *Schein* comes from Middle High German schīn, Old High German scīn, skīn (“shine, brightness, light, ray”), from Proto-West Germanic *skīn, from Proto-Germanic *skīną.
-Cognate with Old Norse skína, Old Saxon scīnan, Old English sċīn (“phantom, ghost”), Dutch schijn, English shine, Gothic 𐍃𐌺𐌴𐌹𐌽𐌰𐌽 (skeinan).
-* Skeinar, das Fantom?

 ### Gorn
 NPC from Finster that found its way into Gothic.
 In Finster he is a guard of the "Tolben" people from Tolbenland, like *Damos*.